simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 </style>
 ```

-After saving, you should see that the h1 element is still red.
+After saving, you should see that the `<h1>` element is still red.

 ## JS

 ### Add a variable

-For this section, we're going to create a new file called Counter.vue.
+For this section, we're going to create a new file called `Counter.vue`.
 Add the following code to it.

 ```vue {2-4}
 <!-- Counter.vue -->